 Purists seeking instruction in the art of Muay Thai should pay a visit to PFG Muay Thai, one of the few boxing clubs in Singapore that focuses purely on the popular martial art.

 The gym offers four different training sessions according to your proficiency and goals.
 Choose Basic Muay Thai, (Advanced) Muay Thai or Sparring to learn and hone your skills.
-Otherwise, you can also book a Self-Training session to use the gym for for free-form training, such as cardio work or strength building.
+Otherwise, you can also book a Self-Training session to use the gym for free-form training, such as cardio work or strength building.

-PFG Muay Thai prides itself as not just a training gym, but as a family of Muay Thai enthusiasts coming together in their shared love of the art.
+PFG Muay Thai prides itself not just as a training gym but as a family of Muay Thai enthusiasts coming together in their shared love of the art.
 The staff promotes a friendly, congenial atmosphere that caters to all ages, genders and fitness levels in a clean, fun, safe and positive environment.

 Not sure if this is the gym for you?
 Fret not.
 You can sign up for a free trial session to help you decide.